 This is not a case of one method being superior and one inferior, but instead, a situation where each person will have their own preference based on what feels comfortable when testing out these mattresses.

-Thirdly, there is the distinction between all-latex mattresses versus latex which is overlaid (or under laid) with another material, most typically polyurethane foam, memory foam, innersprings or a combination of all three.
-Generally speaking, all-latex mattresses tend to be considered much more desirable than latex with another material.
-This is mainly due to the fact that polyurethane (PU) foam can off-gas (i.e. emit a chemical odour), which is rather unpleasant.
+Thirdly, there is the distinction between all-latex mattresses versus latex which is overlaid (or under laid) with another material, most typically polyurethane (PU) foam, memory foam, innersprings or a combination of all three.
+Generally speaking, all-latex mattresses tend to be considered much more desirable than latex combined with another material.
+This is mainly because PU foam can off-gas (i.e. emit a chemical odour), which is rather unpleasant.
 Moreover, all-latex mattresses are more lasting and do not lose their support or shape easily compared to any other mattress materials.
-You can also read more about the other benefits and advantages of latex mattress

-While these different types of latex mattresses may seem bewildering to you, simply remember that an all-natural or a natural/synthetic blended 100% latex mattress
+While these different types of latex mattresses may seem bewildering to you, simply remember that all-natural or a natural/synthetic blended 100% latex mattresses

 are usually considered most desirable.
 Such mattresses may be made by one of two processing methods (Dunlop and Talalay), neither of which is 'better' or 'worse' but instead which simply result in a different overall feel and different level of firmness to the mattress.

 Do take note that you shouldn’t be confused or overly concerned between firmness and hardness.
-Firmness is usually measured by mass per unit volume (kg/m3) and hardness is measure ether by using kPa (kilo-pascal) or ILD (indentation load deflection).
+Firmness is usually measured by mass per unit volume (kg/m3) and hardness is measured either by using kPa (kilo-pascal) or ILD (indentation load deflection).
 You can find out more about the difference between density and hardness of latex mattress

 in this website.

-You can only determine the right firmness level that suits you best by laying and testing the mattress out.
+You can only determine the right firmness level that suits you best by laying and testing it out.

 What are the pinholes about?

 You have probably noticed from online photos that latex mattresses are punctuated with a series of pinholes.
-These serve two purposes.
+These holes serve two purposes.
 The first is to provide excellent airflow for proper hygiene.
 This keeps the mattress cool and allows moisture to escape easily, an important issue in warm humid climates like Singapore.
-So the pinholes help your comfort too.

 The second function of the pinholes is to fine-tune the firmness.
-It is true that the firmness is largely determined by the composition of latex in the mattress.
-Yet the pinholes play a role too.
-The size of the pins and the number of pins affect the level of comfort and firmness you experience.
+While the firmness is largely determined by the composition of latex in the mattress, the pinholes play a role too.
+The size and number of pins affect the level of comfort and firmness you experience.
 In fact, some latex mattresses have the pinholes arranged differently in different parts of the mattress, allowing you to experience different zones of softness and firmness for ultimate body support.
 Other latex mattresses have a uniform arrangement of pins.
 This all comes down to what you're seeking and what you feel is most comfortable for you when testing out mattresses.
 A mattress isn't something you buy every day - in fact the chance to do it comes only about once every 10 years.
-So treat yourself to whatever offers you the most relaxation and pressure relief.
-For some, this will be a latex mattress with a variable arrangement of pins; for others, this will be a latex mattress with a uniform arrangement of pins.
+So, treat yourself to whatever offers you the most relaxation and pressure relief.
+For some, this could be a latex mattress with a variable arrangement of pins, while for others, it could be a latex mattress with a uniform arrangement of pins.

 Rest assured that you will not have to count the pinholes to determine whether you have a good quality latex mattress.
 You can determine that by lying on it: a good quality latex mattress with sufficient pinholes will feel comfortable to you.